IntrepidArrow/Automating-New-Projects-Setup/README.md

 }
 ```

-The advantage of the alternate method is that you do not need to navigate to the Automating-New-Projects-Setup directory and dot source the command.sh shell script.
-This method is permament and readily available for every bash session.
+The advantage of the alternate method is that you do not need to navigate to the Automating-New-Projects-Setup directory and dot source the command.sh shell script for every new bash session.
+This method is permament and make the "create" function readily available for every bash session.